mongodb/specifications/source/index-management.rst

      * which indicates all voting data-bearing nodes.
      *
      * This option is only supported by servers >= 4.4.
 Drivers MUST manually raise an error if this option
      * is specified when creating an index on a pre 4.4 server.
+See the Q&A section for the rationale behind this.
      *
      * @note This option is sent only if the caller explicitly provides a value.
 The default is to not send a value.
      *